qingranli/Outage-and-Commercial-Business/README.md

 - simulating and mapping cost per outage hour
 - simulating policy scenarios and relative benefits

-RDS Data files are provided for completness of the code.
+RDS Data files are provided for completeness of the code.
 The full data sample used in the study contains purchased data from a subscription and is not provided here.